pantheon-systems/documentation/source/_docs/files.md

 ### Unable to create directory <path-to-folder>.
 Is the parent directory writable by the server?

 Sites migrated from other hosts may have custom or absolute paths in the "Store Uploads in This Folder" configuration.
-This can be resolved by replacing the correct configuration:
+This can be resolved by using the recommended configuration:

 1. In the WordPress Admin Dashboard and go to **Settings > Media** (`/wp-admin/options-media.php`)
 2. Go to **Uploading Files > Store uploads in this folder** and update the field to contain `wp-content/uploads` only.